In photos: Back to flooding in the Shuswap - Salmon Arm Observer

-Heavy rains on Wednesday, May 9 meant many properties along Salmon River Road were flooded between midnight and 2 a.m.
-Thursday morning.
+Heavy rains on Wednesday, May 9 meant many properties along Salmon River Road were flooded between midnight and 2 o’clock Thursday morning.

-While some property owners are still sandbagging and pumping, others have had to give up the fight and will wait for the water to receded.
-This has been called a 50-year record level flood by many.
+While some property owners are still sandbagging and pumping, others have had to give up the fight and will wait for the water to recede.
+This is being classed as a 100-year flood.
 It’s not known yet what the effects of warmer temperatures forecast for this weekend will have on the larger-than-normal snowpack.

 Skip to the next and previous photo by typing j/k or ←/→.